 This blog began in 2009 and has grown sporadically with thoughts about masculism and accounts of travels.
 In 2016 my sons and I drove to a monastery in the pyrenees, and I hope one day my daughter will want to travel together: “Something about boys and girls”.

-Whilst I think masculism and feminism have different agendas which merit their own space, and sexual equality has yet a good way to go, I believe (perhaps naively) gender, along with colour, faith, ability and political persuasion, should be cause for creativity and celebration, rather than division, inequality and conflict.
+Whilst I think masculism and feminism have different agendas which merit their own space, and sexual equality has yet a very long way to go, I believe (perhaps naively) that gender, along with colour, faith, ability and political persuasion, should be cause for creativity and celebration, rather than division, inequality and conflict.
 Vive la difference, it only goes to make things more interesting.

 Someone in China once encouraged every traveller with: “Don’t be afraid of moving slowly, be frightened only of standing still”.
 I was 19 when I first set out from the UK, hitchhiking through France, Spain and around Morocco.
 Back then I was a purist, more traveller than tourist, taking little more than a rucksack, blanket, and drumsticks.
 No camera to capture the experience, or shoes to interpret the road.
 But the memories have dulled and depleted over the years.